shivannis/xandr-docs-public/xandr-docs/articles/monetize/buying-strategies.md

 If you choose to use your [standard line item's](create-a-standard-line-item.md) Booked Revenue to bid, your bid will be based on your booked revenue with whatever % margin off the top that you choose.
 For example, if your booked revenue is $1 CPM, and you set a bidding strategy margin of 25%, your campaign will bid $0.75.
 If your booked revenue type is a CPA or CPC goal, it will apply your desired margin and optimize to that predicted goal.

-If you have advertiser goals at the line item level, Xandr will calculate an optimized eCPM based on the line item booked revenue (after a margin has been calculated) and a click through or conversion rate.
+If you have advertiser goals at the line item level, Microsoft Advertising will calculate an optimized eCPM based on the line item booked revenue (after a margin has been calculated) and a click through or conversion rate.
 Then it will check to see if this bid will meet the advertiser goal.
 If so, bid.
 If not, do not bid.

 If you choose to optimize to a % margin of your booked revenue, you also have the option to place a max and min bid.